abregado/roleplay-book-gen/_appendices/14_conditions.md

 The creature suffers disadvantage on all its attack rolls.

 **Unconscious \[Condition\]:** The creature gains the Paralysed, Restrained, Deafened and Blinded conditions.
 The creature drops any items it was holding when it gains this condition.
+This condition is removed if it regains any hitpoints.

 **Slowed \[Condition\]:** The all of the creature's movement types have their movement halved.
 The creature has disadvantage on Dexterity saving throws.